COPRS/infrastructure/user_manuals/how-to/Cluster configuration.md

 The node groups `kube_control_plane`, `gateway` and `infra` are mandatory and cannot have volumes.

+The `rook_ceph` node group must have at least three nodes due to data replication and high availability.

 The amount of nodes in the `kube_control_plane` and `gateway` node groups are tied the SafeScale cluster complexity, meaning:
  - small: 1 gateway, 1 kube_control_plane, 1 infra
  - normal: 2 gateways, 2 kube_control_plane, 3 infra
  - large: 2 gateways, 3 kube_control_plane, 7 infra

 The minimum size of the `infra` node group defined below must be superior to the size of the `infra` node group defined by the SafeScale complexity above.

+To prevent autoscaling of the `rook_ceph` node group that would cause issues with the Ceph Cluster, set the min_size and max_size to the same value (3 for example) and scale this node group manually.

 Here is an example of a valid basic cluster configuration:
 ```yaml